The Global Campaign to

 And ageism isn't just hurtful; it has serious consequences for health, well-being, and human rights, costing societies billions.

-For older people, it's linked to poorer health, social isolation, financial insecurity, and even premature death.
+For older people, it's linked to poorer health, social isolation, financial insecurity, and even early death.

 Younger people experience ageism too, in areas like employment, health, and housing.